 Ada envisioned the gardens as a collection of desert plants from all over the world, which it was until 1969 when the Wrigley Memorial Garden Foundation took the gardens in a different direction.
 The gardens now showcase plants that are endemic to Southern California’s coast and islands, focusing primarily on Catalina Island plants.

 The Wrigley Botanical Gardens is a perfect escape from the hubbub of Avalon.
-It’s nearly 38 acres of lush greenery and quiet pathways make for a relaxing outing that requires minimal time and effort.
-For those simply out for a stroll, the gardens’ flora is sweet-smelling and the views breathtaking.
+It’s nearly 38 acres of lush greenery, and quiet pathways make for a relaxing outing that requires minimal time and effort.
+For those only out for a stroll, the gardens’ flora is sweet-smelling and the views breathtaking.